 Figures 2-12-1 and 2-22-2 contain block diagrams of the Network and User elements in a Direct Sequence Spread Spectrum (DSSS) RF communications system.
+The term Data Group (DG) and Mode are used in the figure and are fully defined in section 5.

-Figure 2-1: DSSS System Network Element Architecture
+Figure 2-1: DSSS System Network Element Architecture for Spread Spectrum Data and Ranging

-Figure 2-2: DSSS System User Element Architecture
+Figure 2-2: DSSS System User Element Architecture for Spread Spectrum Data and Regenerative Ranging